How to Become a Teacher in Pennsylvania

 Now you are ready to find a job at a school in Pennsylvania!
 You have the power to change the lives of students as you help them reach their potential.

-Pennsylvania is currently experiencing a shortage of teachers certified to teach languages, math, sciences, and special education.
-School districts in the state are responsible for posting individual job postings on their independent job sites as required.
+Public school districts in the state are responsible for posting individual job postings on their independent job sites as required.
 Applicants should apply to the district directly.
 The Department website does link to several third party sites for job listings such as: 50 States' K-12 Job Opportunities, Pennsylvania School Boards Association Professional Vacancy List, SchoolSpring.com, and Teach Philadelphia and Teachers-Teachers.com.

 Labor Unions for Teachers in Pennsylvania